-- Encourage the alcoholic partner to develop healthy relationships outside their relationship with you and your family.
-Twelve steps and being in sober community support is important to help with sobriety and attachment disorder.
+- Encourage your partner to develop healthy relationships outside their relationship with you and your family.
+12-step meetings and being in sober community support are important to help with sobriety and attachment disorder.
 They have to learn to reconnect with others in healthy ways and find new ways to become emotionally regulated.

 Contact Promises Behavioral Health